WillKoste/WillKoste/README.md

 ## What am I working on?

 I am a full-stack software engineer, comfortable with all things TypeScript.
+Most of my projects are behind closed doors, but I would love to answer any questions that you may have!

 <!--
 **WillKoste/WillKoste** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.